halcyon/renewedbrain.com/learning-disabilities.md

 > "He has problems paying attention in school and at home.
 He doesn't
 > finish his homework unless I am over him the whole time, and then he
 > often forgets to turn it in.
 The teachers say he seems to be
 > daydreaming a lot and he talks too much in class.
-It's frustrating
-> because it is such a struggle to get him to do something he does not
-> want to do, but if it's something that interests him like video
-> games, he can do it all day!"
+I'm afraid that he is going to fail school and we want to help him succeed!"

-Attention Deficit Hyperactivity Disorder is a widely used term in schools and homes to describe people who have problems paying attention.
+Attention Deficit Hyperactivity Disorder is a widely used term in to describe people who have problems paying attention.
 However, ADHD is a condition that includes more than just paying attention.
-The area of that is affected by ADHD is responsible for everything from planning, organizing, judgment and decision making, which are all problematic for the person who has ADHD.
+The area of the brain that is affected by ADHD is responsible for everything from planning, organizing, judgment and decision making, which are all problematic for the person who has ADHD.